 From the Publisher:

-First published in 1976 as a hardcover, The Berean Call is pleased to present this new facsimile of the 1987 paperback edition, with a special commemorative cover design utilizing authentic historical images (see photo section inside book).
+The Berean Call is pleased to present this facsimile of the 1987 paperback.
+East Wind was first published in 1976 as a hardcover.
+Our TBC edition includes a special commemorative cover design and includes authentic historical images.

 As an apologetics and discernment ministry, TBC encourages the broadcasting and defense of the true Gospel of Christ worldwide and seeks to support the modern persecuted church around the globe.
 It is our conviction that this true account must be kept in print not only as an inspirational testimony to the faithfulness of God but also as a matter of valuable historical record to the generations unfamiliar with the trials of World War II.

 We are grateful to Ruth Hunt for the opportunity to preserve this valuable literary work, and we present it as a true Christian classic for edification, enrichment, and enjoyment.

 Nine years in a Soviet prison camp would seem an eternity to most of us.
 For Maria, it was an investment in eternity.
 This is the true story of Maria Zeitner Linke—a story of survival and courage in the death camps of Stalin’s Gulag after World War II.
 But more than that, it is the story of how one woman turned her sorrow into an opportunity for growth, ministry, and strengthened commitment to Jesus Christ.
 In nine years, Maria moved through six different camps, including the infamous Buchenwald, which the Soviets had taken over from the Nazis after the war.
 In the process, Maria touched the lives of many people and helped them turn their own mourning into dancing.
 This book, which will remind many readers of the works of Corrie ten Boom and Alexander Solzhenitsyn, offers encouragement and hope to anyone who has ever wondered, “How would I react if my faith were really put to the test?”
 It comes to terms with the true meaning of “practicing patience in tribulation.”